FHIM/QLpicoVGA_PCB/README.md

 # QLpicoVGA_PCB
-This is a Tiny QLpicoVGA PCB adapter board based on the design by Holmatic.
+This is a Tiny QLpicoVGA PCB converter board based on the design by Holmatic.
 His Github repo is here: https://github.com/holmatic/video_if_ql_vga

 Instead of using an off the shelf Pico with a daughterboard, I combined all in one single PCB.